Selling two complementary goods: Appendix: Omitted Proofs

 \subsection{Proof of the Proposition \ref{prop:red}.}

 \begin{proof} Fix an IC and IR mechanism $(f,p)$ and define $(f',p')$ as follows,

-The new mechanism generates as much revenue as the original mechanism and satisfies the {\it non-wasteful} allocation condition.
+The {\it non-wasteful} mechanism $(f',p')$ generates as much revenue as $(f,p)$.
 Showing that it satisfies IC and IR conditions will prove the proposition.
 Fix any type $(v,k)$ and to show that this type does not deviate to some other type $(u,j)$, we do this in two cases.\\

 {\sc Case 1 - $\frac{f_1(u,j)}{j} \leq f_2(u,j)$ }.

 {\sc Case 2 - $\frac{f_1(u,j)}{j} > f_2(u,j)$}.

 In both the cases, first inequality is by incentive compatibility of $(f,p)$, second inequality by the condition that defines the particular case, the first and last equations by construction of $(f',p')$, and the rest by definitions.
 Using first equations and the fact that $(f,p)$ is IR implies that $(f',p')$ is IR. \end{proof}